ETFs are simple & cheap ASX listed index funds covering bonds, equities, commodities and high-yield cash.

 Equally importantly, these models tend to result in less downside risk for the portfolio as evident in the “drawdown curves” shown in the chart below.
 While producing the lowest degree of outperformance, the trend model alone is especially good at reducing risk, with a maximum drawdown of only 2.9% over the period, compared with 10.2% for the equal weighted portfolio.
 The momentum model had a maximum drawdown of 6.0%, while adding a trend filter kept the maximum drawdown for the momentum model at 6.0%.

-"ETF Benefits for Investors, plus 8 key ETF Buying Tips"Send free sample
+"ETF Benefits for Investors, plus 8 key ETF Buying Tips"Get free version

 The Australian ETF Guide is available as an e-book (PDF) for immediate delivery or, for an added fee to cover extra costs, we can also print it out as a report and send it to you via traditional mail.